SC-Networks/evalanche-soap-api-connector/docs/mailingtemplate.md

 getTypeIds(): ResourceTypeInformation[]
 ```

-Retrieve the mailing-template by an external id
+Retrieve a mailing template by its external id

 ```